Understanding Credit Card APR – Warning!

 In simple terms, APR is simply the cost of borrowing money, but beware as something so simple is often much more complex.

-APR and Credit Cardscredit_card_visa
+APR and Credit Cards

 Unfortunately credit cards are the life blood of many Americans and cause a lot of heartache and never ending debit payments.
 The reason credit cards are so attractive is that they give many people instant purchasing power instead of saving and waiting.
 But instant gratification comes with a price.